psliwa/PHPPdf/README.markdown

 Below is list of known limitations of library current version:

 * there no way to inject image into text with floating - will be introduced in next releases
+* partial support for float attribute within table element (float might works improperly within table)
+* vertical-align attribute works improperly if in element with this attribute set, are more than one element
 * border doesn't change dimensions of the element (in HTML do)

 <a name="todo"></a>